International students

 Protect yourself from fraud and scams

 Each year some international students are tricked by criminals pretending to be from an official authority in the UK or their home country, and they lose significant amounts of money.
-Check our guidance on protecting yourself from fraud and scams
+Check our guidance on fraud and scams.

 Money for when you arrive

-It may take some time to open a UK bank account.
-Make sure you’re prepared and can access money for your first few weeks at Leeds.
+It may take some time to open a UK bank account, so make sure you arrange money for when you arrive.

 Opening a bank account